Versailles Group

-Versailles Group Ltd. was never affiliated with the now bankrupt Versailles Group plc.
+Versailles Group Ltd. was never affiliated with the bankrupt Versailles Group plc.

 History

 Versailles Group plc was incorporated in 1990, providing trade finance primarily to businesses with poor credit history.
 The rates of interest charged were high: approximately 21% per annum with additional administration fees of 2.5% - 3.5% of the invoices’ value.

 Versailles grew rapidly: revenue increased from £46.6 million in 1995 to £232.4 million in 1999; operating profit rose from £2.8 million to £15.3 million over the same period.
 The share price jumped from 7.5p on flotation in 1995 to £2.50 in September 1999, representing a £600m market capitalization and 140% CAGR in share appreciation.

 In January 2000, the Serious Fraud Office investigated Versailles and its management following its financial collapse in which it owed its banks, led by Barclays and Royal Bank of Scotland, more than £70m.
-The investigation focused on a £100m discrepancy in Versailles’s accounts, fictitious trades, forged documents, monies circulated to give the appearance of financial activity, and the alteration of computer records.
+The investigation focused on a £100m discrepancy in Versailles's accounts, fictitious trades, forged documents, monies circulated to give the appearance of financial activity, and the alteration of computer records.

-Fraud
+Fraud leading to collapse

-Carlton Cushnie, Versailles’s then Chairman and Chief Executive, and Frederick Clough, the Finance Director, surrendered themselves to the Metropolitan Police Fraud Squad to face charges of Fraudulent Trading contrary to Section 458 of the Companies Act 1985.
+Carlton Cushnie, Versailles's then chairman and chief executive, and Frederick Clough, the Finance Director, surrendered themselves to the Metropolitan Police Fraud Squad to face charges of Fraudulent Trading contrary to Section 458 of the Companies Act 1985.
 Frederick Clough's personal assistant, Lorraine Jones, was additionally charged with aiding and abetting, counselling and procuring Carlton Cushnie and Frederick Clough to commit Fraudulent Trading.
 An investigation revealed that phony transactions made up more than 80% of Versailles Group plc's turnover in each year from 1992 to the end of 1999 and that Cushnie had profited £29m by selling his shares in Versailles prior to its insolvency.